netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

                 ports:
                 - containerPort: 80

-2. Deploy Citrix ingress controller in namespace `ns2`.
+2. Deploy Netscaler ingress controller in namespace `ns2`.

   Ensure that you use the user credentials that is bind to the partition `p1`.